Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: The Inference Problem

-In this setting, if we have $\mathbb{E}[W_j | \mathbf{D} = \mathbf{d}] =0$ for all $j$, then the DID estimator $\hat \alpha$ will be unbiased for $\alpha$, regardless of the assumptions on the serial and spatial correlations of $\widetilde \eta_{jt}$.
-However, inference in DID models is only possible if we impose assumptions on either the serial or the spatial correlation of $\widetilde \eta_{jt}$.
-Most commonly, inference methods for DID models do not impose restrictions on the correlation $\widetilde \eta_{jt}$ across time, which is captured by this linear combination of the errors, $W_j$, but assumes that $\widetilde \eta_{jt}$ are independent across $j$.\footnote{See, for example, \cite{Arellano}, \cite{Bertrand04howmuch}, \cite{cameron2008bootstrap}, \cite{IZA}, \cite{CT}, \cite{FP}, \cite{Canay}, and \cite{MW}. }
+\Copy{W}{If we have $\mathbb{E}[W_j | \mathbf{D} = \mathbf{d}] =0$ for all $j$, then the DID estimator $\hat \alpha$ will be unbiased for $\bar\alpha$, regardless of the assumptions on the serial and spatial correlations of $\widetilde \eta_{jt}$. } However, inference is only possible if we impose assumptions on either the serial or the spatial correlation of $\widetilde \eta_{jt}$.
+Most commonly, inference methods for DID do not impose restrictions on the serial correlation of $\widetilde \eta_{jt}$, but assumes that $\widetilde \eta_{jt}$ are independent across $j$.\footnote{See, for example, \cite{Arellano}, \cite{Bertrand04howmuch}, \cite{cameron2008bootstrap}, \cite{IZA}, \cite{CT}, \cite{FP}, \cite{Canay}, and \cite{MW}. } A common alternative in this case is to rely on CRVE at the unit level which, assuming independence across $j$, is valid when both $N_1$ and $N_0$ are large.

-The most common alternative when independence across $j$ is assumed is to rely on cluster robust variance estimator (CRVE), clustering at the group level.
-In this case, up to a degrees-of-freedom correction, the CRVE is given by